CAFNR Extension includes programs in Agriculture and Natural Resources Extension (below) and Community Development.

 The College of Agriculture, Food and Natural Resources' (CAFNR) agriculture and natural resources extension program focuses on economic development, crop and livestock production and marketing systems, and increased income from forages, while balancing the consequences for Missouri's natural resources and environment.

-ANR Programs transfer research results from AES Farms and Centers to communities around Missouri.
+ANR Programs transfer research results from Ag Research Centers to communities around Missouri.
 Citizens throughout the entire state benefit from new knowledge and discoveries.

 CAFNR's agriculture and natural resources (ANR) extension programs are organized around five major interdisciplinary themes.
 Each area includes state and regional specialists as team members.